Florob/RustyXML/README.md

 RustyXML
 ========

-This is a XML parser written completely in Rust.
+RustyXML is a namespace aware XML parser written in Rust.
 Right now it provides a basic SAX-like API, and an ElementBuilder based on that.

 The parser itself is derived from OFXMLParser as found in ObjFW